 Kenna End of Life: How to Preserve Independent Vulnerability Management

 The Kenna end of life announcement marks a turning point for risk-based vulnerability management.
-On December 10, 2025, Cisco announced that its Vulnerability Management platform, formerly Kenna Security, will reach end-of-sale on March 10, 2026, with final support ending June 30, 2028.
+On December 10, 2025, Cisco announced the end-of-life of its Vulnerability Management platform, formerly Kenna Security.
+The product reached end-of-sale on March 10, 2026, and is scheduled to reach its last date of support on June 30, 2028.
 According to Cisco’s official bulletin, there is “no replacement available” for Kenna.VM, Kenna.VI, or the AppSec module.

 For me this is a bittersweet moment, since I was employee number 45 at Kenna when it first started.
 I am still close friends with many of my former colleagues and we hold a reunion every year in Chicago, the home of Kenna and still one of my favorite cities.
 It was more of a family than a security company.

-For security teams who built their vulnerability programs on Kenna’s independent, scanner-agnostic foundation along with cutting edge data science, this announcement raises an urgent question: How do you move forward without sacrificing the architectural principles that made Kenna effective?
+For security teams that built their vulnerability programs on Kenna’s independent, scanner-agnostic foundation, this announcement raises an urgent question: how do you move forward without sacrificing the architectural principles that made Kenna effective?

 Notably, Cisco also confirmed that after the end-of-sale date, no new features, connector updates, or algorithm improvements will be developed.
 The company will not add support for CVSS 4.0 or EPSS v4, updates that are increasingly relevant as the vulnerability management field evolves.